 Stepan Uherik, the chief financial officer of SatoshiLabs, shares a similar view and anticipates that there will be only a minor impact of Brexit beyond short-term market volatility.
 His view is especially based on the fact that Bitcoin and the crypto companies have already proved long-term resistance to local crises.

 Furthermore, Elsa Madrolle, the international general manager for blockchain solutions provider CoolBitX, estimates that the United Kingdom will continue being the favored destination for expanding United States-based digital asset companies.
 Although political uncertainty is unappealing to a business looking to establish a foreign base, the UK is still the most familiar and attractive location for US firms.

 3. The Opinion of EU Citizens on Crypto Assets

 What do people think of crypto assets

-Andy Brant, the COO of Bitflyer Europe, emphasizes that digital assets have become more established, explaining that the phenomenon revealed by the poll results indicate that people started looking past the initial cryptocurrency hype.
+Andy Brant, the COO of Bitflyer Europe, emphasizes that digital assets have become more established, explaining that the phenomenon revealed by the poll results indicates that people started looking past the initial cryptocurrency hype.

 How involved are European citizens in crypto activities?

 It is generally considered that blockchain is popular in Europe.
 There are more Bitcoin nodes in Europe than in any other region of the world.

 According to Atomico’s report from 2017, almost half of the funding raised by ICOs came from Europe.
 Even more, 40% of all ICOs were based in EU-member countries.